nxm/ms-teams-autojoiner/README.md

 - [ ] Add end of lesson detector
 - [ ] Cleanup code
 - [ ] Add logs to file/db
+- [ ] Replace time.sleep to waits for elements

 Written on Python3